mattheweq/wp-next/README.md

-# next.js app which fetches data from a wordpress backend.
+# next.js app which fetches data from a wordpress backend / wp json.